The Glasshouse

 More From Golf

-Tom leads our team of PGA Golf Professionals at The Grove.
-We caught up with him as he came off the course and quizzed him about why he loves the game, his own story, what it’s like behind the scenes of The Open and his plans for The Grove.
-If you’re considering lessons to improve your game, read his last answer… there’s one gentleman at Royal Portrush Golf Club in Northern Ireland who has never looked back.
+Tom leads our PGA Golf Professionals at The Grove.
+We caught up with him after a round to discuss his passion for golf, his story, behind-the-scenes insights from The Open, and his plans for The Grove.
+If you're thinking about lessons, check out his final answer—there’s one gentleman at Royal Portrush Golf Club in Northern Ireland who’s never looked back.

-Tom Minshull, our Head PGA Golf Professional here at The Grove is passionate about creating an informative and enjoyable learning...
+Tom Minshull is our Head PGA Golf Professional here at The Grove’s prestigious golf course in Hertfordshire.
+Tom is passionate...

 Or call 01923 296010